dotnet/EntityFramework.Docs/entity-framework/core/saving/cascade-delete.md

 See [Relationships](xref:core/modeling/relationships) for more information on configuring relationships between entity types.

 `OnDelete` accepts a value from the, admittedly confusing, <xref:Microsoft.EntityFrameworkCore.DeleteBehavior> enum.
-This enum defines both the behavior of EF Core on tracked entities, and the configuration of cascade delete in the database.
+This enum defines both the behavior of EF Core on tracked entities, and the configuration of cascade delete in the database when EF is used to create the schema.

 ### Impact on database schema